 All speech recognition software packages transcribe spoken language to written text.
 They require a voice profile for each individual and minimal training using a microphone.

 - Dragon for Windows includes many features beyond text dictation: voice commands that allow for "hands-free" operation of the computer, transcription of recorded audio, and commands to surf the web.

 - Windows Speech Recognition comes standard with the Windows 10 operating system.
 It works best with Microsoft applications.

 - Mac dictation and command features come standard in the Mac OS X operating system.

 - Stretchly is a free, open-source break time reminder app.
 Use the preset break reminds, or set your own intervals to take a break from computing.

 Text scanning software converts paper based print material or computer based image files and performs OCR (Optical Character Recognition) to convert them to text.
 Users can read the text files with screen reading software, magnification, or other adaptive technologies.

-- Kurzweil 1000 and 3000 software allows the user to scan printed pages or image files, converts them to text and reads them out loud to the user.
+- Kurzweil 3000 software allows the user to scan printed pages or image files, converts them to text and reads them out loud to the user.
 Kurzweil 3000 also has additional study tools such as highlighting, note taking, reading the web, dictionary and thesaurus.